GazzolaLab/PyElastica/README.md

 ## Contribution

-If you would like to participate, please read our [contribution guideline](CONTRIBUTING.md)
+If you would like to participate, please read our [contribution guideline](CONTRIBUTING.md).
+Private development branches are moved to [elastica-python](https://github.com/GazzolaLab/elastica-python) repository; access is limited to the core developers, collaborators, and maintainers.

 PyElastica is developed by the [Gazzola Lab][link-lab-website] at the University of Illinois Urbana-Champaign.